How to Use and Choose Standard Lenses for Photography

 An in-studio portrait at 47mmAn in-studio portrait at 47mmAn in-studio portrait at 47mm

-A lens like this works great when you’re out and about in daylight maybe with an on-camera flash, but it also works really well in a studio situation using off-camera flashes or strobes.
+A lens like this works great when you’re out and about in maybe with an on-camera flash, but it also works really well in a studio situation using off-camera flashes or strobes.
 In the case of this image, several speed lights and strobes were used.

 A team shot - 50mmA team shot - 50mmA team shot - 50mm